simonireilly/hasura-giftcards/README.md

 4. The backend service will settle the claims using the organizations valid JWT.
 5. Successfully settled claims reduce the balance of the card, while pending claims reduce the available balance (*the ability to generate new claims is determined by the available balance*)

+## DEV EX

+Starting from scratch `make down init restart tail`.

+To boot the app run `make up`.

+To test the app run `make test`

+To update the metadata use the hasura console at `localhost:8080` then run `make hasura-export-metadata`

+Meta data is applied on boot of the hasura docker iamge, to clear it run `make hasura-clear-metadata`

 ## Testing Locally